 As Terry explained, people on the verge of burnout can exhibit irritability when they actually do have a moment of home time.
 “I think relationships, personal relationships, start to deteriorate.
 People get crabby with their partners, they get crabby with their children.”

 When you’re burned out, you might be working day and night—but still feel like you aren’t getting anywhere or making any progress.
 The self-doubt and feelings of inadequacy that come with this hard-work-no-results experience can be hard to handle.

 Chronic stress (and the physical signs of stress like sweating and heart palpitations) could signal impending burnout.

 For overworked lawyers on the verge of burnout it’s important to act quickly.
 You’ll be far better off slowing down for a bit and recovering than if you push yourself to the point of total mental and physical exhaustion.

 If you think you’re at risk of burnout:

-Here are a few tactics we recommend lawyers use to take care of their mental health and keep lawyer burnout at bay.
+Here are a few tactics we recommend to take care of your mental health and keep lawyer burnout at bay.